messageformat/messageformat/docs/custom-formatters.md

 formatters may also be defined as an object with the following properties:

 - `formatter: CustomFormatter` – The formatter function, for live use
-- `id: string` and `module: string` should both be defined if either is, to provide for importing the formatter as `id` from `module` in the compiled module.
+- `id: string` and `module` should both be defined if either is, to provide for importing the formatter as `id` from `module` in the compiled code.
   This is intended to allow for third-party formatters to be more easily used, and to work around the limitations of stringified functions needing to be completely independent of their surrounding context.
+  `module` may either be a `string`, or a function `(locale: string) => string` if the import path has a locale dependency.
 - `arg` defines shape in which any argument object will get passed to the formatter, using one of the following values:
   - `'string'` (default) will pass any argument as a trimmed `string`.
   - `'raw'` provides an `Array` of values, which will be `string` for literals, but may include e.g. runtime variable values.